retrohun/blog/dt/randomupdates1/README.md

 ---

-## Selected pictures frin machines in our collection - gallery
+## Selected pictures from machines in our collection - gallery
 A bug from 1990 or earlier found by me - reversi easiest mode machine player is plausible - can be beaten easily:

 ![How to defeat windows reversi](howtodefeatwindowsreversi.gif)